 If you push for a recommendation that offers both a sumptuous dining experience and view to match, Sea House Restaurant in the Napili Kai Beach Resort features delectable Pacific Rim cuisine.
 Best known for breakfast and sunset dinners.

 Once again, just too many to choose from.
-But if we want to try for dining that features local Hawaiian influences, both of these are snugged between Kihei and Wailea.
+But if we want to try dining that features local Hawaiian influences, both of these are snuggled between Kihei and Wailea.

 The Monkeypod Kitchen at Wailea Gateway, and Lineage at The Shops at Wailea offer a unique presentations authentic to Maui’s heritage and present.

 For delicious sushi anytime, Sansei in Kihei is hard to beat.
 But to be a part of the legend, try and snag a seat for the famous Sunday and Monday 1/2 price food happy hour.
 Check their website for current details on this tradition!

 The poke craze has taken over the world, but we purists will always stand by the creed that poke is authentically Hawaiian.
 Try and enjoy the real-deal local poke.
 The South Maui Fish Co is tucked away in a parking lot on Alahele Pl in Kihei and well worth strolling over from the beach to get your fill.